by Victor Sesma

 There are activities courses for learning singing techniques, focus groups for activities oriented to the elderly, weekend guided tours around the museum, art activities for children, etc… Everything is on their website (in Spanish).

-The library at MACA opens from Tuesday to Friday from 10 am to 3 pm on the period October-May and opens Tuesday-Friday from 11 am to 2 pm June-September.
-It closes on Saturday, Sunday and Spanish bank holidays.
+The library at MACA opens from Tuesday to Friday from 10 am to 3 pm in the period October-May and opens Tuesday-Friday from 11 am to 2 pm June-September.
+It closes on Saturdays, Sundays and Spanish bank holidays.

 The museum ticket and activities are free for everyone.